galfas/shopping-list/README.md

   ```

 ##TODO
-- Insert the auth mechanism, Insert a new annotation in the Services that should be accessible only for authenticated users.
-This will basically read the auth token from header and valid in the auth api.
-It can make sure the user is logged in an have the authorization for
-the given operation.

 - It need to use mongo to keep the version of the document, in order to make sure I have the right version before update I will use the document version in mongo.

 - The strategy to handle concurrency will be at start an optimistic lock, I picked redis at first but I want to test it direct in Mongo,
  I believe I can have the same result using only Mongo.
 So I want to investigate it before.

-- Create an abstraction between Mongo and the business layer.

 - Create a health for the external dependencies (mongo, auth system, Rabbit and Redis)

 - Externalize application configuration with environment variable i.e. port and application context